galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ## Specific Trajectory Lineage Analysis (StemID)

-Here we will explore one branching point of interest; cluster 3 giving rise to clusters 1 and 5.
+Here we will explore one branching point of interest; `c3` giving rise to `c1` and `c5`.
 Will we be able to find an up or down regulation of genes between these two branches?

 > ### {% icon hands_on %} Hands-on: Comparing trajectory paths 3 to 1, and 3 to 5